rian39/notes/james_radical_empiricism.md

 As a matter of fact, and in a general way, the paths that run through conceptual experiences, that is, through 'thoughts' or 'ideas' that 'know' the things in which they terminate, are highly advantageous paths to follow.
 Not only do they yield inconceivably rapid transitions; but, owing to the 'universal' character which they frequently possess, and to their capacity for association with each other in great systems, they outstrip the tardy consecutions of the things in themselves, and sweep us on towards our ultimate termini in a far more labor-saving way than following of trains of sensible perception ever could.
 64

 Wonderful are the new cuts and the short-circuits which the thought-paths make.
 Most thought-paths, it is true, are substitutes for nothing actual; they end outside the real world altogether, in wayward fancies, utopias, fictions or mistakes.
-But where they do re-enter reality and terminate therein, we substitute them always; and with (65) these substitutes we pass the greater number of our hours.
+But where they do re-enter reality and terminate therein, we substitute them always; and with (65) these substitutes we pass the greater number of our hours. {#experience} {#thought} {#sociotechnical-imaginary}